 On April 5, 2019, RPIFT funded the purchase of 2,495 Series A Biohaven Preferred Shares from Biohaven Pharmaceutical Holding Company Ltd. ("Biohaven") at a price of \$50,100.00 per preferred share, for a total of \$125.0 million (the "First Tranche").
-The approval of Nurtec ODT (rimegepant) by the U.S. Food and Drug Administration ("FDA") in February 2020 results in a payment due to us of two times the original purchase price of the Series A Biohaven Preferred Shares payable in equal quarterly installments beginning on March 31, 2021 through December 31, 2024.
+The approval of Nurtec ODT by the U.S. Food and Drug Administration ("FDA") in February 2020 results in a payment due to us of two times the original purchase price of the Series A Biohaven Preferred Shares payable in equal quarterly installments beginning on March 31, 2021 through December 31, 2024.
 In the three months ended March 31, 2021, we began receiving payment from the quarterly redemption of the Series A Biohaven Preferred Shares.
-If Biohaven effects any change of control event, then we will have the option to cause Biohaven to redeem, in a single payment, any outstanding Series A Biohaven Preferred Shares at a price equal to two times the original purchase price of the Series A Biohaven Preferred Shares.
-Biohaven may redeem at their election, any outstanding Series A Biohaven Preferred Shares, in a single payment, at a price equal to two times the original purchase price.
+If Biohaven effects any change of control event, then we will have the option to cause Biohaven to redeem, in a single payment, any outstanding Series A Biohaven Preferred Shares at a price equal to two times the original purchase price of the Series A Biohaven may redeem at their election, any outstanding Series A Biohaven Preferred Shares, in a single payment, at a price equal to two times the original purchase price.
 In the event that Biohaven defaults on any obligation to redeem Series A Biohaven Preferred Shares when required, the redemption amount shall accrue interest at the rate of 18% annually until the redemption price for such unredeemed Series A Biohaven Preferred Shares is paid in full, subject to applicable law.
-If any such default continues for at least one year, we will be entitled to convert all unredeemed Series A Biohaven Preferred Shares into common shares equal to the redemption price, plus accrued interest, divided by the five-day volume-weighted trading price immediately preceding the conversion date.
+If any such default continues for at least one year, we will be entitled to convert all unredeemed Series A Biohaven Preferred Shares is paid in full, subject to applicable law.
+If any such default continues for at least one year, we will be entitled to convert all unredeemed Series A Biohaven Preferred Shares is paid in full, subject to applicable law.
+If any such default continues for at least one year, we will be entitled to convert all unredeemed Series A Biohaven Preferred Shares is paid in full, subject to applicable law.
+If any such default continues for at least one year, we will be entitled to conver

 The Series A Biohaven Preferred Shares are classified as Available for sale debt securities in our condensed consolidated balance sheets.
-The unrealized change in the fair value of the Series A Biohaven Preferred Shares is recorded in other comprehensive income within Unrealized gain on available for sale debt securities on the condensed consolidated statements of comprehensive income.
+The unrealized change in the fair value of the Series A Biohaven Preferred Shares is recorded in other comprehensive income within Unrealized (losses)/gains on available for sale debt securities on the condensed consolidated statements of comprehensive income.